usnistgov/NexusLIMS/README.md

 ## Developer instructions

-For further details, see the [developer documentation](http://pages.nist.gov/NexusLIMS/development) page, but in brief... to develop on the NexusLIMS code, the install process is similar to above.
+For further details, see the [developer documentation](http://pages.nist.gov/NexusLIMS/development) page, but in brief... to develop on the NexusLIMS code, the installation process is similar to above.
 First install `pyenv` and `poetry`, then run `poetry install`, then:

 ```bash
 # install required pyenv environments: